jzucker2/boombox/README.md

 # The BOOMBOX_DHCP_IP should be whatever your ethernet port is (also works via wifi)
 BOOMBOX_DHCP_IP=10.0.1.222
 DOCKER_LOCALHOST="host.docker.internal"
-# Feel free to change these
+# Feel free to change the following 2 names (should be unique to each boombox instance)
 AIRPLAY_NAME=BoomboxAirplay
 SPOTIFY_NAME="BoomboxSpotify"
 # Find this using examples from README